 Note: The following requirements are the minimum requirements for any UH Hilo graduate program.
 Particular graduate programs’ requirements may differ from the minimum.
 Therefore, prospective students must also check the requirements of their program of interest.

 - Official Graduate Record Examination scores or other qualifying test scores as determined by the program (check admissions requirements in each program description).
-International applicants whose native language is not English, or who have not attained a baccalaureate or higher degree from an English-speaking institution, also must submit TOEFL or IELTS scores.

 - A minimum of three letters of recommendation attesting to the academic ability or other qualifications of the applicant.